 Type C contracts or Fee-For-Service models may have no or a small entrance fee and a monthly fee.
 However, you will have to pay market rates for health care services.

 In addition to the fee structure, you should also review all the additional features in the contract.
 For example, refundability of the entrance fee, the type of CCRC ownership structure (non-profit or for profit), and what other services, such as housekeeping and transportation, are included.

 How do I know if a CCRC is right for me?

 Moving to a CCRC is a commitment.
-Therefore, those who are considering a CCRC should consult with their trusted advisers, such as their CPA, attorney, financial planner, and their loved ones before making this important decision.
-You should also speak with your financial advisers, including your CPA, about the tax benefits that may be associated with choosing a CCRC.
+Therefore, those who are considering a CCRC should consult with their trusted advisors, such as their CPA, attorney, financial planner, and their loved ones before making this important decision.
+You should also speak with your financial advisors, including your CPA, about the tax benefits that may be associated with choosing a CCRC.